20th anniversary review: Brand New – “Deja Entendu”

 Every line is about what I don’t want to write about anymore

 Let’s start this off with the most important and obvious statement on this… Jesse Lacey is a gigantic piece of shit.
 Additionally, his bandmates, who could not possibly have missed his disturbing antics, are also colossal pieces of shit.
-Before we found out what steaming piles of excrement the lads in were though, there were countless legions of us in 2003 pretentiously prattling and obsessively waxing on about how this record changed the music world.
+Before we found out what steaming piles of excrement the lads in Brand New were though, there were countless legions of us in 2003 pretentiously prattling and obsessively waxing on about how this record changed the music world.
 Looking back now, we were all very right, this record is solid… but fuck, we were all so wrong in not paying attention to what we were supporting.

 The album is amazing and pretty influential.
 As a storyteller, Lacey was an empathetic narrator; very relatable to growing up in northeast suburbs trying to navigate life, love and faith.
 No amount of allegations will diminish the impact the record had immediately on the entire scene, but the album is also chock-full of lyrics that project and/or glorify unhealthy attitudes toward sex and none of us seemed to notice until it was too late.